supervisely-ecosystem/tutorial-pointclouds/README.md

 - **c<sub>x</sub>, c<sub>y</sub>** is a principal point that is usually at the image center
 - **r<sub>ij</sub>** and **t<sub>i</sub>** from the `extrinsicMatrix` are the rotation and translation parameters

-The dot product of the matrices and XYZ coordinate in 3D space gives us the coordinate of a point (x=u, y=v) in the context photo:
+The dot product of the matrices and XYZ coordinate in 3D space gives us the coordinate of a point *(x=u, y=v)* in the photo context:

 <figure><img src="https://user-images.githubusercontent.com/31512713/212630179-13315291-0e69-4099-a6ae-824da3e4598e.png" alt="dot_product_matrices", width="300px"><figcaption></figcaption></figure>

-For further reading about transformations see [OpenCV tutorial](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).

 #### Uploading context photo to the Supervisely.
 For attaching a photo, it is needed to provide the matrices in a `meta` field when adding the related image to the Supervisely.
-The matrices must be flattened (as lists) and named like in the example below:
+The matrices must be **flattened** lists and named like in the example below:

 ```python
 # src/cam_info/000000.json